 Over the last few years I have seen more “drilling in the courthouse” – the most interesting being claims of wellbore trespass and trespass by frac related to horizontal wells drilled in shale plays.
 I’ve successfully defended these and related claims in trial and in regulatory proceedings in multiple jurisdictions.

-Jeff Trotter advises upstream and midstream oil and gas companies with operations throughout the United States and Canada.
-He provides counsel on all aspects of exploration, production, and natural gas storage, including acquisition and financing, permitting, taxation and other regulatory issues, contracts and contract disputes, title disputes, title examinations and division order title opinions.
-Jeff is experienced in exploration and seismic ventures, acquisition and divestiture of producing and non-producing oil and gas properties, development and implementation of E&P production facilities, gas storage facilities, solar energy projects and energy project financing.
+Jeff Trotter advises domestic and international upstream and midstream companies with operations throughout the United States and Canada.
+He provides counsel on all aspects of exploration, production, midstream pipeline and natural gas storage, including acquisition and financing, permitting, taxation and other regulatory issues, contracts and contract disputes, title disputes, title examinations and division order title opinions.
+Jeff has significant experience in exploration and seismic ventures, acquisition and divestiture of upstream and midstream assets, development and implementation of E&P production facilities, gas storage facilities, solar energy projects and energy project financing.

 In addition, he maintains a diverse litigation practice.
 Jeff has successfully litigated cases in state and federal courts in Mississippi, Louisiana, Texas, Alabama and North Dakota in various fields including oil and gas, energy and environmental, banking, eminent domain, religion, commercial contracts, education, labor and employment, general premises liability, personal injury and wrongful death.
 Jeff has successfully argued appeals before the Mississippi Supreme Court and the Fifth Circuit Court of Appeals.